uwe-app/website/site/docs/reference/helpers/parent.md

 +++
-description = "Get data for parent pages"
+description = "Get page data for the parent folder"
 +++

 {{import "header"}}